pytorch/torchtune/docs/source/recipes/lora_finetune_single_device.rst

   significantly reduces memory usage due to gradient state, you will likely not need this feature.

-If you're interested in an overview of our memory optimisation features, check out our  :ref:`memory optimization overview<memory_optimisation_overview_label>`!
+If you're interested in an overview of our memory optimization features, check out our  :ref:`memory optimization overview<memory_optimisation_overview_label>`!